djangoadvent/djangoadvent-articles/1.3/on_delete.rst

 Write your own
 --------------

-This isn't officially an option (it's not documented), but if you examine the source code for all of the above ``on_delete`` options, you'll notice that they are just functions which share a common signature.
-With a bit of examination of how the built-in functions work, you could write your own custom function and pass it to ``on_delete`` to define just about any on-delete behavior you can dream up.
+This isn't officially an option (it's not documented), but if you peruse the source code for all of the above ``on_delete`` options, you'll notice that they are just functions which share a common signature.
+With a bit of examination of the built-in functions, you could write your own custom function and pass it to ``on_delete`` to define just about any on-delete behavior you can dream up.

 .. warning::